For something a little more adventurous, try a night or two of fly-camping while at Sand Rivers.

 Cost of meal e.g. lunch: Included

-Birdwatching: Selous is a great area for bird-watching - and these fly-camps deep in the bush, combined with walks around the fly-camp area, are excellent to really experience the Selous and get to know the birdlife there.See more ideas for Birdwatching in Tanzania
+Birdwatching: Selous is a great area for birdwatching in Tanzania - and these fly-camps deep in the bush, combined with walks around the fly-camp area, allow you to really experience the Selous and get to know the birdlife there.See more ideas for Birdwatching in Tanzania

 Walking safaris: Sand Rivers fly-camps usually include time spent walking as well as driving, and the guides here are first-rate - walking safaris are one of the camp's specialities.See more ideas for Walking safaris in Tanzania